- Open Education Directory (help)

 Then what DO you do?

-iBerry provides information and resources for online learners and anyone else with an interest in adult education.
+iBerry provides information and resources for online learners and anyone else with an interest in education.
 We support online learners by providing information about Open Educational Resources (OERs), particularly Open Courseware (OCW) and Massive Open Online Courses (MOOCs).
 The Open Education Directory points to hundreds of publicly accessible courses (lecture notes and videos, slides, podcasts, exam questions, software, demonstrations, etc) from all over the world.
-We also provide introductory information and list sites providing information on open textbooks and specialized links for particular subject areas
+We also provide introductory information and list sites providing information on open textbooks and specialized links for particular subject areas.

 How does iBerry compete for learners with other education websites?